klauspost/connect-compress/README.md

 similar or better speeds.

 Expected performance is ~750MB/s on JSON streams.
 Size ~2% bigger than gzip on JSON stream.

+With `OptAllowMultithreadedCompression` all cores can used for a roughly linear speed improvement.

 # License